-Obviously this will determine every aspect of the party from the venue, food, drink and entertainment.
-The sooner you have a clear understanding on what money you have to play with the better.
+Obviously, this will determine every aspect of the party from the venue, food, drink and entertainment.
+The sooner you have a clear understanding of what money you have to play with the better.
 Also, don’t blow your total budget either.
 Keep some money back for incidentals that will eventually crop up.

 3: The venue

 A very important factor!
 Are you wanting an exclusive venue hire, a shared venue with other groups or something small like a restaurant or bar?
 Getting the right venue is key in setting the right environment for your colleagues.